What Is Precision Ag?

 - Don’t be afraid to make mistakes

 As long you’re making PA decisions based on data and not on emotion, any missteps should be small and learned from quickly.
-In fact, much of the success from using PA technology is accomplished through trial and error.
+In fact, much of the success of using PA technology is accomplished through trial and error.
 Recognizing the error and making adjustments in the moment will ensure your PA technologies are accomplishing their goal of increased efficiency and productivity.

 - Have a support network